rickkas7/CellularHelper/README.md

 **A library to access useful things from the Electron, E Series, Boron, and B Series cellular modem**

+The full API documentation can be [found here](https://rickkas7.github.io/CellularHelper/).

 ## Simple functions